- The 529 education savings plan offers an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.

 UGMAs/UTMAs offer more investment options but less control

-A parent or grandparent can use a Uniform Gifts to Minors Act (UGMA) or Uniform Transfers to Minors Act (UTMA) account (i.e., "custodial" account) to save for a child, but the child named on the account would gain control once he or she reaches a specified age.
+A parent or grandparent can use a Uniform Gifts to Minors Act (UGMA) or Uniform Transfers to Minors Act (UTMA) account (i.e., "custodial" account) to save for a child, but the child named on the account would gain control once they reach a specified age.
 So, you would need to be ready to give up control of the money.

 - Broad investment options.
 While the loss of control might be a disadvantage to many parents or grandparents, the greater range of investment options in a custodial account versus a 529 plan could be attractive to a knowledgeable, self-directed investor.

 - No limit on contributions.
-You can contribute virtually any type of asset, for any amount, on both UTMAs and UGMAs.
+You can contribute virtually any type of asset, for any amount, on both UGMAs and UTMAs.
 In the case of UTMAs, you can even contribute real estate.
 Note, though, that taxes may apply, so you should consult with a tax attorney or accountant before making a contribution.

 - Potential for less student aid.
 Because custodial accounts—such as UGMAs and UTMAs—are counted as a student's asset, they are generally factored into the EFC at 20%, which is much higher than the 3%–5.6% factored in for parental assets.

-The tax treatment will change in 2018.
 The tax rates on minors’ unearned income were changed by the Tax Cuts and Jobs Act.
-Starting in 2018, unearned income above $2,100 is taxed at the rates that apply to trusts and estates.
+For 2019, unearned income above $2,100 is taxed at the rates that apply to trusts and estates.

 Over the $2,100 threshold, unearned income:

-Also, unlike 529 plans, UTMA/UGMA accounts are included in the estate of the account’s custodian (parent or grandparent) for estate tax purposes.
+Also, unlike 529 plans, UGMA/UTMA accounts are included in the estate of the account’s custodian (parent or grandparent) for estate tax purposes.